Privacy Policy

 To design our Website to meet your needs, we create pseudonymized user profiles with the aid of Google Analytics, a web analysis service from Google Inc. (“Google”).
 Google uses cookies to facilitate analysis of individuals’ use of the Website.
 The information generated by the cookie on the use of this Website is usually transmitted to a Google server in the USA and stored there.
 As we have activated IP anonymization of this Website, your IP address is first truncated by Google within Member States of the European Union or other parties to the Agreement on the European Economic Area.
 The full IP address is only sent to a Google server in the USA and truncated there in exceptional circumstances.
 Google will use this information on HARTING’s behalf to evaluate your use of this website for us, create reports about website activities and provide us with additional services in connection with use of the website and the internet.
 The IP address transmitted by your browser as part of Google Analytics is not combined with other Google data.

-You can prevent the measurement of reach and the creation of user profiles (pseudonymous or personalized) by Google Analytics at any time.
+6.8.
+Preventing the measurement and analysis of reach and the creation of profiles You can prevent the measurement of reach and the creation of user profiles (pseudonymous or personalized) by Google Analytics at any time.
 The following options are available to you:

 • You can prevent storage of the cookies used to create a profile by making the appropriate setting in your browser software, as described above.